Everything you need to know about electronic medical record systems and practice management software

 If you don’t know how your urgent care center is performing, you won’t be able to correct any issues before any long-term damage is done.
 A good urgent care EMR/PM will have robust reporting that will help you monitor the health of your urgent care center, including your billing, collections, marketing and operations.

-Good reporting will help you negotiate with payors for better reimbursement, know whether you need to extend or shorten your center’s operating hours, and even determine whether your marketing methods are effective.
+Good reporting will help you negotiate with payers for better reimbursement, know whether you need to extend or shorten your center’s operating hours, and even determine whether your marketing methods are effective.
 If your current EMR doesn’t have robust reporting, it’s time to look into one that is giving you the reports you need to run your center more effectively.

 You can also integrate with an urgent-care-specific Business Intelligence tool that simplifies data for clear action >>